-Life insurance for dads helps build the safety net that a family needs to ensure that they are able to pursue their lives without financial difficulty if they die prematurely.
+Life insurance for dads helps build a financial safety net for your family to ensure that they are able to pursue their lives without financial difficulty if you die prematurely.

-In this article, you'll learn why dads need life insurance; how it works; what it costs and how to buy the best life cover at the cheapest price.
+In this article, we explain why dads need life insurance; how life insurance for dads works; what it costs and how to buy the best life cover at the cheapest price.
 We've also taken a look at free parent life cover.

 If you just want to know the best way to buy your life insurance at the best price and receive up to £100 cashback, skip ahead to the end of the article.